A folded model for compositional data analysis

 A folded type model is developed for analyzing compositional data.
-The proposed model, which is based upon the $\alpha$-transformation for compositional data, provides a new and flexible class of distributions for modeling data defined on the simplex sample space.
+The proposed model involves an extension of the $\alpha$-transformation for compositional data and provides a new and flexible class of distributions for modeling data defined on the simplex sample space.
 Despite its rather seemingly complex structure, employment of the EM algorithm guarantees efficient parameter estimation.
-The model is validated through simulation studies and examples which illustrate that the proposed model performs better in terms of capturing the data structure, when compared to the popular logistic normal distribution.\\ \\ \textbf{Keywords}: $\alpha$-transformation, EM-algorithm, compositional data, folding transformation
+The model is validated through simulation studies and examples which illustrate that the proposed model performs better in terms of capturing the data structure, when compared to the popular logistic normal distribution, and can be advantageous over a similar model without folding.\\ \\ \textbf{Keywords}: $\alpha$-transformation, EM-algorithm, compositional data, folding transformation